keboola/developers-docs/extend/generic-extractor/configuration/api/pagination/offset.md

 The Offset scroller handles a pagination strategy in which the API splits the results into pages of the same size (limit parameter) and navigates through them using the **item offset** parameter.
 This is similar to paging in SQL language.
-If you need to use **page offset**, use the [Page Number Scroller](/extend/generic-extractor/configuration/api/pagination/pagenum/).
+If you need to use the page offset, use the [Page Number Scroller](/extend/generic-extractor/configuration/api/pagination/pagenum/).

 An example configuration: